-- Highest Honors: Students who achieve a cumulative grade point average of 3.85 or greater will be recognized by Highest Honors distinction upon graduation. - Honors: Students who achieve a cumulative grade point average of at least 3.50 but less than 3.85 will be recognized by Honors distinction upon graduation.
+- Summa Cum Laude: Candidates who achieve a cumulative grade point average of 4.0 will be recognized by summa cum laude distinction upon graduation. - Magna Cum Laude: Candidates who achieve a cumulative grade point average of at least 3.85 but less than 4.0 will be recognized by magna cum laude distinction upon graduation. - Cum Laude: Candidates who achieve a cumulative grade point average of at least 3.50 but less than 3.85 will be recognized by cum laude distinction upon graduation.